GSA/coe-hud-acquisitions/FAQ.md

 Can I edit my answers once submitted?

 ### Answer
 No, in order to ensure consistency during our review of the RFI responses, we do not allow for changes to submissions, so please provide ample time to respond.
-We recommend doing a dry-run (ie, put in something in each answer but *do not* hit submit at the end).
+We recommend doing a dry-run (ie, put in something in each answer but *do not* hit submit at the end), allowing you time to prepare your responses, as there is no ability to save your entry while you're working on it.